 The following year the race was moved to Akron, Ohio, a more central location with hilly terrain more suited for this style of racing.
 In 1936, with assistance from Chevrolet and the Works Progress Administration, a permanent track was built, bearing the name Derby Downs.
 To this day, races are held annually at the course.
 Drivers from all 50 states and many other countries participate in the championship event.

 Girls were first allowed to race in 1971.
-The following year, GM vice president John DeLorean ended Chevrolet’s sponsorship of the event.
-He claimed it was outdated and too expensive.
-All rights to the name and event were transferred to the Akron Chamber of Commerce and the races rolled on.
+The following year, GM vice president John DeLorean ended Chevrolet’s sponsorship of the event, claiming it to be outdated and too expensive.
+The Akron Chamber of Commerce took control of all rights to the name and event and the races rolled on.
 In 1975, Karren Stead, 11, of Pennsylvania became the first girl to win the All American Soap Box Derby.